unrealwork/axibase-collector/jobs/docker.md

 ## Prerequisites

-- Install ATSD in a container on one of the Docker hosts.
+- Install ATSD container on one of the Docker hosts.
 This ATSD instance will be used as a centralized repository for  container and image properties, events, and statistics collected from multiple Docker hosts in your environment.

 ## Installation